Otumian-empire/swift-python/exercise20b.md

 ## OOP Concepts

-There are some concepts that runs through OOP in all OO langiages:
+There are some concepts that runs through OOP in all OO languages:

 * Class
 * Inheritance